AkakiBurjanadze19/fop_project/README.md

 # Ruby Interpreter

 ## Description
-Simple interpreter which translates and executes Ruby code
+This is a simple interpreter implemented in Java which translates and executes Ruby code.

+## Language Constructs
+This is the list of language constructs which our interpreter supports:

+* Variable assignment
+* Arithmetic Operations (+, -, *, /, %)
+* Conditional Statements (if, else)
+* Iterative control flow

 ## Team Members
 1) Akaki Burjanadze - Lead